cywusky/TestDag/README.md

 ```
 - task_id: a task ID is used in Airflow
-- default_docker_args: a dictionary to define input arguments for tasks on ECR, ECS
+- default_docker_args: a dictionary to define input arguments used on ECR, ECS
 - dagName: DAG name is used in Airflow.
 This is what you will see on Airflow UI.
 ```